 My role at Truist

-I am the UX Lead for a product that enables internal teams to optimize their daily operations when onboarding and managing Commercial clients.
-I also provide oversight and insight to other designers who work on the client-facing Commercial products.
+I am the UX Lead for a tool that enables internal teams to optimize their daily operations when onboarding and managing users of Truist's flagship commercial banking product.
+I also provide oversight and insight to other designers who work on the client-facing commercial products.
 To expand on this, in my current role, I am:

-• Leading the design for our internal product for onboarding commercial clients and working to establish a vision for the future of Truist’s client services and onboarding tooling.
+• Leading the design for our internal product for onboarding commercial clients and establishing a vision for the future of Truist’s client services and onboarding tooling.

 • Improving design team processes and helping other designers develop better ways of working by sharing techniques (1:1 and in group settings) and leading by example.

 • Identifying cross-product design work and coordinating with other teams to help build holistic and effective products and make sure that the right work gets prioritized.

 • Working with Product to guide product strategy and to make sure we pursue opportunities that solve for clear user needs.